SealesWinslow has a team of experts covering the entire country.

-"Born and raised in Auckland, Natalie has a Diploma in Agriculture which was the building block for a Bachelor in Agriculture Science at Lincoln University.
+"Natalie has a Diploma in Agriculture which was the building block for a Bachelor in Agriculture Science at Lincoln University.
 Working for Lincoln University in two different research sectors whilst studying and then full time once graduated, Natalie developed a greater understanding of pasture production and animal nutrition requirements.

 With a love of dairy farming and a research background, Natalie joined up with Altum (now Ballance) in 2012 as a Business Extension Specialist.
 In August 2015 Natalie moved to the animal nutrition side of the Ballance business, SealesWinslow, as Science Extension, North Island."

 Chances are you might already know Mark, who joined SealesWinslow at the beginning of 2012.
 Before that he was with RD1 for over 20 years, including a long stretch as branch manager of the Reporoa and Te Puke stores.

 Having supported farmers all his working life, Mark has a great understanding of the dairy industry and the challenges and opportunities that go with it.
-His knowledge of local conditions is unbeatable and he’s a great person to turn to for advice on increasing the health and performance of your herd."
+His knowledge of local conditions is unbeatable and he’s a great person to turn to for advice on increasing the health and performance of your herd.

 "Paul has an extensive background in agricultural production systems consultancy and an in-depth experience in strategic development and practical implementation of dairy and ruminant farming systems.
 He has provided consultancy services both in New Zealand and internationally for Dairy Beef Solutionz Ltd, Nutrition Services Ltd, Ravensdown Co-operative, AgResearch Limited and Intelact Nutrition Limited, among others.